 The chimney must be sized correctly and be in good repair.
-If the chimney is over-sized, there is a high risk of the flue gases condensing resulting in damage to the chimney and other venting parts.
+If the chimney is oversized, there is a high risk of the flue gases condensing resulting in damage to the chimney and other venting parts.
 This problem may be corrected by the use of an appropriately sized chimney liner.

-If the chimney serves the WML-C and WMLV-C furnaces only, the vent should be sized at 5-inch minimum.
+If the chimney serves the WML-C furnace only, the vent should be sized at 5-inch minimum.
 The MPL-B should be 6-inch minimum.
 The data provided in Table 3 is based on dedicated venting.
-If the furnace is to be covented with other appliances, refer to NFPA 211, Standard for Chimneys, Fireplaces, Vents, and Solid Fuel-Burning Appliances, NFPA 31, Standard for the Installation of Oil-Burning Equipment or CAN/CSA B139, Installation Code For Oil-Burning Equipment for correct sizing information.
+If the furnace is to be co-vented with other appliances, refer to NFPA 211, Standard for Chimneys, Fireplaces, Vents, and Solid Fuel-Burning Appliances, NFPA 31, Standard for the Installation of Oil Burning Equipment or CAN/CSA B139, Installation Code For Oil Burning Equipment for correct sizing information.